suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 ## What do we need in order to support this?

-Lets look at what the data behind this looks like:
+Let's look at what the data behind this looks like:

 ```
     State               <=== Transform ===>      User Interface